 Sticking to the fundamentals is what produces the best results.
 It’s important we remember that.

 1-BASELINE SHOULDER HEALTH

-You should be asymptomatic with overhead motion.
+You should be asymptomatic with overhead motion, this goes without saying.

-That means no pain or provocation of pain symptoms with overhead elevation or shoulder pressing motion.
+This means no pain or provocation of pain symptoms with overhead elevation or shoulder pressing motion.

 If you have pain when you elevate your arm or go overhead, then the press is not a good exercise for you right now.

 Proper shoulder mobility and stability must also present, as well as thoracic mobility to go overhead.

 Baseline shoulder health is essential to press overhead and if you have that, then the next consideration is technique.

 While the standing press may seem simple, it’s the little details in the lift that really matter.